x-tag/toggle/README.md

 ## ___active___

-Handles whether or not the toggle is the currently active toggle in of its group, if it has one.
+Handles whether or not the toggle is the currently active toggle in its group, if it has one.

 # Accessors